tsudhakar87/restaurant-review-analyzer/README.md

-# S3 JSON Uploader
+# Restaurant Review Analyzer – S3 JSON Uploader

-A Python CLI application that randomly selects and uploads JSON files from a specified folder to an AWS S3 bucket at regular intervals.
+This Python CLI tool is part of a larger restaurant review analysis pipeline.
+It simulates streaming real-world restaurant reviews by randomly uploading JSON-formatted review files from a local folder to an AWS S3 bucket at fixed intervals.
+This makes it ideal for feeding downstream sentiment analysis and data ingestion systems.

 ## Requirements